 If you are particularly sensitive to sound, maybe the noise-canceling headphones shouldn’t go to your coworker but to you instead.
 Boom, problem solved for a couple hundred dollars--far less money than training a new employee or dealing with a significant drop in work productivity.

 Consider rearranging desks & putting talkers or music lovers together.
-It may feel like fourth grade all over again, but it’s better than listening to pop all day long when classical music is your thing.
+It may feel like fourth grade all over again, but it’s better than listening to classical music all day long when pop is your thing.

-When creating noise zones in an open office, look at all kinds of noise, not just music playing:
+When creating noise zones in an open office, look at all kinds of sound, not just music playing: